clach04/pebble-authenticator/README.md

 ## Requirements

+Either of:

-Cloudpebble (currently requires self hosting) and SDK3/4.
-NOTE untested with local SDK.
+* Cloudpebble (currently requires self hosting) and SDK3/4.
+* local SDK, known to work with Pebble Tool v4.5 and SDK 4.3.

 Running the `pebble` command assumes you have Pebble SDK installed configured to compile Pebble apps.
 More info on how to set that up found [here](https://developer.rebble.io/developer.pebble.com/index.html).